Nada-Khafagy/perception_pkg/README.md

 - also put like an empty folder called include if building caused an issue

 ## Next Steps:
-- get new data with different scene settings and lightings and anotate them.
+- ~~get new data with different scene settings and lightings and anotate them. (usless cuz of greyscale but might try diff lightings)~~
-- analayze the YOLO archetecture --> i found a tutorial where i can build it from scratch i might try that.
+- ~~analayze the YOLO archetecture --> i found a tutorial where i can build it from scratch i might try that.~~
-- test using cv2 to detect aruco markers.
+- test using cv2 to detect aruco markers and estimate distance
+- use the velodyne and try to estimate distance with obtacles better
-- test yolov7 built on the Darknet framewotrk
+- test yolov7 built on the Darknet framewotrk (meh might try that later not now)

 ## Refrences: